-Jorbeer Conservation Reserve, situated in the south-east of the city in the desert district of Bikaner in Rajasthan state, is a government-approved site where carcasses of the cow, buffalo, goat, sheep, and camel are discarded.
+Jorbeer Conservation Reserve, situated in the south-east part of the city in the desert district of Bikaner in Rajasthan state, is a government-approved site where carcasses of various animals such as the cow, buffalo, goat, sheep, and camel are discarded.

-An abundance of carrion at the site has made it the largest and one of the important winter grounds for vulture species in Asia and it also falls under the migratory routes of raptors from Eurasia and Mongolia.
+An abundance of carrion at the site has made it the largest and one of the important winter grounds for vulture species in Asia and it also falls under the migratory routes of raptors from Eurasia and Mongolia as well.
 It is spread over 20-26 km.

 VSSS team members after finishing a plantation audit in Bikaner chose to visit this conservation reserve.